-MasterCard has introduced a simplified card BIN-list on June 30, 2019, and made it publicly available.
+MasterCard has introduced a simplified card BIN-list with 8 digit bins on June 30, 2019, and made it publicly available.

 If you are not able to open the link, here is an alternate URL address, copy the text below and paste it in your browser:

 MasterCard is updating BIN tables daily, and you can manually download the file using the link from this post.
 Remember: no registration or login credentials required.

 Actually, it's easier than you think.